mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 "Intelligence measures an agent’s ability to achieve goals in a wide range of environments."
 [Legg & Hutter 2.6 (2007)](https://ar5iv.labs.arxiv.org/html/0712.3329)
 Legg & Hutter define intelligence mathematically in their paper but the vague intuition works well for the Program.
+EFF used to [track various narrow AI/ML metrics](https://www.eff.org/ai/metrics) with the last entries in 2019, the same year as GPT2.
+The main story then (and still today) is that progress is happening rapidly.
 Steve Wozniak has the clever/cute
 [Coffee Test](https://en.wikipedia.org/wiki/Artificial_general_intelligence#Tests_for_testing_human-level_AGI)
 to determine whether a system possesses general intelligence.

 > A machine is required to enter an average American home and figure out how to make coffee: find the coffee machine, find the coffee, add water, find a mug, and brew the coffee by pushing the proper buttons.

-Although AIs struggle right now with generalizing (and [other human capabilities](https://intelligence.org/2015/07/24/four-background-claims/)), I believe our uniqueness & intellectual superiority will _largely_ fade by the end of this century.
+Although AIs struggle right now with generalizing,
+I believe our uniqueness & intellectual superiority will _largely_ fade by the end of this century.
 This forecast of "AGI is ~80% likely by the end of this century" (paraphrasing) comes from [Bio-anchors by Ajeya Cotra (2020)](https://www.alignmentforum.org/posts/KrJfoZzpSDpnrv9va/draft-report-on-ai-timelines) where 2021 Holden Karnofsky [summarizes where the "Experts" stand,](https://www.cold-takes.com/where-ai-forecasting-stands-today/)